PSMA PET/CT as a predictive tool for sub-regional importance estimates in the parotid gland: Methods:

 \subsection{2.1 Dataset}

 This study was approved by an institutional review board.
 The data set included de-identified [18F]DCFPyL PSMA PET/CT images for 30 previous prostate cancer patients (Mean Age 68, Age Range 45-81; mean weight: 90 kg, weight range 52 - 128 kg).
-Scans were acquired two hours following intravenous injection, from the thighs to the top of the skull on a GE Discovery MI (DMI) scanner.
+Scans were acquired two hours following intravenous injection, from the thighs to the top of the skull on a GE Discovery MI (DMI) scanner.The mean and standard deviation of the injected dose was $310 \pm 66$ MBq (minimum: 182 MBq, maximum: 442 MBq).
 PET images were reconstructed using VPFXS (OSEM with time-of-flight and point spread function corrections) (pixel spacing: 2.73 - 3.16 mm, slice thickness: 2.8 - 3.02 mm).
+The scan duration was 180 s per bed position.

 Helical CT scans were acquired on the same scanner (kVP: 120, pixel spacing: 0.98 mm, slice thickness: 3.75 mm).
 Images were scaled to standard uptake values normalized by lean body mass ($SUV_{lbm}$).
 Registered CT images were used for delineating parotid and submandibular glands.
 Limbus AI \cite{limbus} was used for preliminary auto-segmentation of the glands, which were then manually refined by a single senior radiation oncologist, Jonn Wu.